Former boss disputes Tourre's description of mortgage deal

 Egol’s statements, which seemed to bolster the SEC’s case, came the day after another witness said he told the same ACA executive that Paulson planned to short Abacus.

-After Pellegrini’s testimony, which appeared to undercut the SEC’s case, the SEC reshuffled its witnesses to bump up the testimony of former Goldman saleswoman Gail Kreitman, who is expected to testify as early as Friday.
+After Pellegrini’s testimony, which appeared to undercut the SEC’s case, the SEC reshuffled its witnesses to bump up the testimony of former Goldman saleswoman Gail Kreitman, who is expected to testify on Friday.

 The SEC has indicated it plans to introduce a recording of Kreitman telling an ACA employee that Goldman was “placing a hundred percent of the equity” with Paulson.